-Every instructional program in the School of Dentistry, School of Graduate Studies in the Health Sciences, School of Health Related Professions, School of Medicine, and School of Nursing submits an annual institutional effectiveness plan (IEP, also known as an "assessment plan") and an IEP report to the Office of Assessment in the Office of the Associate Vice Chancellor for Academic Affairs.
-Reports are reviewed by the Institutional Assessment Committee for evidence that:
+Every instructional program in the School of Dentistry, School of Graduate Studies in the Health Sciences, School of Health Related Professions, School of Medicine, School of Nursing, and the John D. Bower School of Population Health submits an annual institutional effectiveness plan (IEP, also known as an "assessment plan") and an IEP report to the Office of Assessment in the Office of the Associate Vice Chancellor for Academic Affairs.
+Reports are reviewed by the Office of Assessment and/or the Institutional Assessment Committee for evidence that:

 In demonstrating effectiveness, programs are responsible for collecting “actionable” data that has the ability to point to whether or not improvements are needed, and if so, what type.
 Programs are ultimately charged with administering an assessment process that identifies meaningful expected outcomes and includes appropriate and useful ways to assess those expected outcomes.
 The resulting data must then be used to make needed improvements.